A Marriage Poem to Start Again

-Sometimes a adjustments in attitudes, expectations and practices are needed.
+Sometimes, in marriage, adjustments in attitudes, expectations and practices are needed.
 If there are none, a marriage may not survive.
 In married life, periods of ebb and flow occur.
-The person one marries may not be perfect, but hope is often held, that, one day one may "perfect" the other.
+The person one weds may not be the way the other wants, but hope is often held, that, some day one may "perfect" the other.
 This often leads to struggles that are common, ordinary, and possibly necessary for the marriage to grow, as each partner evolves and changes.

-This poem is about the feelings experienced at these time of adjustments in marriage.
-Sometimes, when it feels like it is over, the marriage be revived.
-A marriage that has undergone some of these changes is about love and compromise—this is a Renewal of Love.
+This poem is about the feelings experienced at the time of adjustments in marriage.
+Sometimes, when it feels like it is over, the marriage can be revived.
+A marriage that has undergone some of these changes reflects love and compromise—this is a Renewal of Love.

 Holding Love Together